Early Childhood Education (MAE)

 Step one: Express your interest

 Please complete the online interest form on the Overview tab to express your interest in joining a future Early Childhood Education MAE cohort.
 The next cohort is scheduled to begin Fall 2015.
 We will use the information you provide to send you program updates, including important information about application deadlines as they become available.

 Step two: Apply for admission

 We encourage you to apply for admission to graduate studies through the University of Northern Iowa as soon as possible.
 A few spots remain in the Fall 2015 cohort.
-Completed applications will be considered until June 1, 2015, or until all available spots are filled.
+Completed applications will be considered until all available spots are filled; apply today!